mit-wu-lab/learning-to-delegate/README.md

 Similarly, we run the `concat_preprocessed.py` command (remember to change `PATH1`, `PATH2`, and `OUT_PATH` accordingly to end with `_subproblem_statistics.npz` instead of `_subproblems.npz`) with the additional `--statistics` flag.

 Finally, for [Training](#training) we run the `supervised.py` command with the additional arguments `--fit_statistics --use_sklearn --sklearn_parameters $SKLEARN_PARAMS`, where `SKLEARN_PARAMS` is expressed in YAML format.
 In particular, we use `SKLEARN_PARAMS="model: ElasticNet\nalpha: 0"` for Linear or `SKLEARN_PARAMS="model: MLPRegressor\nalpha: 0"` for MLP. **We do not recommend training with a RandomForest-based model**, which achieves similar validation MSE as Linear or MLP but takes up excessive disk space (e.g. 30Gb) when stored and is too memory intensive to execute for generating solution trajectories in parallel.

+## Example Analysis and Plotting
+We provide the `example.ipynb` script for computing speedup and plotting our paper results for the example solution trajectories provided by our zip file.
+Besides these examples, we do not provide other solution trajectories as solution times are benchmarked using our own servers, and other servers are likely to see different solutions times.
+Solution trajectories can be generated using the code in this repo and our trained models from the zip file.